 Residents of Iowa, Guam, and Puerto Rico are not currently eligible to borrow from LendingClub.

-The company’s typical borrowers tend to have good credit and a stable history of repayment.
+The company’s typical borrowers tend to have good credit without derogatory marks on their credit report.

 LendingClub Loan Requirements